Free Research Preview. DrugChatter may produce inaccurate information.

 The Impact of Albumin on Paclitaxel's Membrane Permeability: A Critical Review

-Paclitaxel, a widely used chemotherapy drug, has been shown to exhibit limited membrane permeability, which can hinder its efficacy.
-Albumin, a serum protein, has been found to play a crucial role in enhancing paclitaxel's membrane permeability.
-In this article, we will delve into the mechanisms by which albumin influences paclitaxel's membrane permeability and explore the implications of this interaction on cancer treatment.
+Paclitaxel, a widely used chemotherapy drug, has been shown to have limited efficacy due to its poor membrane permeability.
+Albumin, a protein found in blood plasma, has been found to play a crucial role in enhancing paclitaxel's membrane permeability.
+In this article, we will delve into the mechanisms by which albumin influences paclitaxel's membrane permeability and explore the implications for cancer treatment.

 What is Paclitaxel?